farukdemirbas/fsynthesizer/README.md

 Version 1.0 planned to be implemented [by the start of Summer 2019], and will be like described below.

-**fsynthesizer is (going to become) a program that functions quite like how a typical synthesizer does.**
+**fsynthesizer is (going to become) a program that functions quite like a typical synthesizer.**
-It will be GUI application that allows real-time recording (via a typical or MIDI keyboard) and sound processing.
+It will be a GUI application that allows real-time recording (via a normal or MIDI keyboard) and sound processing.
 MIDI import will be supported.
 The user will create their own envelopes, signal shapes, harmonics, sound effects and so on.
-They will then be able to save their custom effects, akin to a VST Instrument.
+They will then also be able to save their custom effects.
 Most widely used music file extensions will be supported in generating an output file.